avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: ContaminatedWater.png
   :width: 350

   Figure 3.
 Water from a lake in Uganda that was implicated in a cholera outbreak during June–July 2015.
 Image credit: `Pande et al 2018`_.
-Permission details: `Creative Commons Attribution License`_.
+Permission details: `Creative Commons Attribution License v4.0`_.

 .. _Pande et al 2018: https://pubmed.ncbi.nlm.nih.gov/29949592/

-.. _Creative Commons Attribution License: https://creativecommons.org/licenses/by/4.0/
+.. _Creative Commons Attribution License v4.0: https://creativecommons.org/licenses/by/4.0/

 Once ingested by a human host, the *V. cholerae* bacteria multiply in the human intestine.
 The bacteria attach to the epithelial cells of the intestine and release **cholera toxin** (abbreviated as Ctx, CTX, or CT; Figure 4).
 Cholera toxin